DarkKnight1005/Project/README.md

 ## Troubleshooting

-For now troubleshooting is now supported in this documentation.
+For now troubleshooting is not supported in this documentation.
 If there are any questions please do not hesitate to contact with me via
 ```
 Email: ayaz.panahov.std@bhos.edu.az
 WhatsApp: +994507935935